 How Has SEO Changed – and What is it Today?

 While Google and Bing still place considerable emphasis on inbound links as a gauge for measuring the authority of any given website (and therefore trust, and rankings), the nature of the links Google and Bing tend to value have changed considerably.
 And on page factors have changed considerably too – even though many of the traditional on page factors still play a large role in a properly optimized, well-performing web presence.
-Here’s a great list defining some of those changes in SEO that took place in 2013.
 Still further to this, social media metrics, and how often content shared and engaged with, continue to play a larger role in determining how the major search engines view your business and content.

 In general, I don’t agree.
 As a business, the need to optimize your website and all of your online assets, resources and content hasn’t changed (and won’t in the future) – no matter how much better Google, or Bing, or future search gets at predicting which content is the best candidate.
 The way in which you need to strategize your content and go about performing optimization, outreach and targeting has.